The Bernese Mountain Dog Trainers -

 About Bernese Mountain Dog

-The origin of the breed is unknown but the Bernese Mountain Dog we know today is a native Swiss breed from the Bernese Alps.
+Bernese Mountain Dog's origin is unknown but they are known to be a native Swiss breed from the Bernese Alps.
 The “Bernese Alpine Herdsman’s dog” or Berner Sennenhund, was used for driving livestock, draft work and as a general farm guardian to warn the family.

 A General Appearance of the Dog

-Bernese Mountain Dogs are large, heavy, sturdy dogs with a full heavy coat.
+This Breeds are large, heavy, sturdy dogs with a full heavy coat.
 The Berner is a tri-colored dog with the base of black with markings of rust or tan and white.
 The head is broad with dark eyes.
 The tail is long and bushy.

 The Berner looks like an intelligent, gentle giant.
 The deep bark of warning is often accompanied by a wagging tail saying, “do you want to be my friend?”